 Setting up SSO with OpenID Connect

-The Single Sign On (SSO) feature allows multiple people at your company to securely log into and administer your DN network, using your OpenID Connect (OIDC) identity provider.
+The Single Sign On (SSO) feature allows multiple people at your company to securely log into and administer your Managed Nebula network, using your OpenID Connect (OIDC) identity provider.
 This means that there is no separate password for them to manage, and onboarding/offboarding employees is a snap.
-You can also limit the group of people who have access to DN directly in your identity provider.
-This guide will walk through the process of setting up SSO in DN.
+You can also limit the group of people who have access to Defined Networking directly in your identity provider.
+This guide will walk through the process of setting up SSO in Managed Nebula.